NHMDenmark/DaSSCo-Integration/IntegrationServer/ConfigFiles/README.md

 export_to_path : Path where assets are delivered.
 temporary_persist_path : Path where we put assets that have finished parts of their pipeline but still needs further processing.
 initiate_script : Path to the script that will be called when a new asset is ready to start being processed by the HPC.
 clean_up_script : Path to the clean up script for when all jobs are DONE for an asset.
 Should delete files pertaining to the asset on the HPC.

+Note: aside from the paths none of these configurations are in use currently.

 ```bash
 {
   "max_queued_jobs": 6,